-For successfully reading files from MFM hard-disk I needed some other drive where I can copy them to.
-USB stick would be the most convenient.
-Although DOS lacks built-in USB support, some unofficial drivers are available.
-They leverage the fact that USB mass storage uses SCSI command set.
-SCSI hard drives were readily available during golden years of MS-DOS.
-The USB driver simply emulates SCSI adapter.
+To successfully read files from an MFM hard disk, I needed another drive where I could copy them to.
+A USB stick would be the most convenient choice.
+Although DOS lacks built-in USB support, some unofficial drivers are available that leverage the fact that USB mass storage devices use the SCSI command set.
+SCSI hard drives were readily available during the golden years of MS-DOS, and the USB driver simply emulates a SCSI adapter.

-SCSI adapter drivers are commonly associated with the acronym ASPI which stands for Advanced SCSI Programming Interface.
-Therefore USB drivers come with name USBASPI.
-Several implementations exist, they are gathered on hiren & pankaj’s website.
-I also include them here in case aforementioned website goes down: the ZIP archive.
+SCSI adapter drivers are commonly associated with the acronym ASPI, which stands for Advanced SCSI Programming Interface.
+Therefore, USB drivers are often named USBASPI.
+Several implementations exist, and they are gathered on hiren & pankaj’s website.
+I also include them here in case the aforementioned website goes down: the ZIP archive.

-You ought to check which USB host controller interface specification (OHCI or UHCI) your controller conforms to.
-I’ve got PCI USB controller based on chipset D720100AGM that conforms to OHCI and EHCI specifications.
-First things first, you will need to create bootable MS-DOS 6.22 floppy.
+You should check which USB host controller interface specification (OHCI or UHCI) your controller conforms to.
+I’ve got a PCI USB controller based on the D720100AGM chipset that conforms to OHCI and EHCI specifications.
+First, you need to create a bootable MS-DOS 6.22 floppy.

 To load the driver, add entries in config.sys